WiktorJ/ar4_hand_eye_calibration/README.md

 Performs hand-eye calibration between a camera and the Annin Robotics AR4 robotic arm, and validates calibration results.
 An Intel RealSense camera is used as an example, but any camera can be substituted.
-Tested with ROS 2 Iron on Ubuntu 22.04.
+Tested with ROS 2 Jazzy on Ubuntu 24.

 [![Hand-Eye Calibration Demo](http://img.youtube.com/vi/w3tWKYnLL98/0.jpg)](https://youtu.be/w3tWKYnLL98)